Advertising sales revenue is the money publishers make from selling space in their titles.

 Advertising is often placed by specialist media buying companies who develop strategies for their clients and negotiate with publishers.
 These companies earn a commission.
 Typically this is between 10 to 20 percent of the booking’s value.

-In return for commission, media buying agencies contract to pay their invoices by a set date after publication – typically a month or so after the advertisements appear.
+In return for a commission, media buying agencies contract to pay their invoices by a set date after publication – typically a month or so after the advertisements appear.

 Advertisers who buy their own space are known as direct clients.
 They can haggle over prices, but unless they are large-scale buyers of advertising, they have less clout than agencies who can buy in bulk.
 It is often harder to collect money from direct clients than from agencies.